This series was originally published at the Redbird Daily, but is now proud to call Cards Conclave home. This installment was written by Colin Garner.

 Miller Huggins taught Doak the spitball, and his career took off.
 He led the National League in ERA in 1914 and in 1921 with 1.72 and 2.59 ERA’s respectively.
 He finished 13th in the MVP voting in 1914, a year in which he completed 256 innings and an astounding 16 complete games

 Spittin’ Bill’s Cardinals prime came well before the team was a perennial contender, but players like him are the reason we decided to compile the 100 Greatest Cardinals.

-Ryan Franklin‘s presence as the first relief pitcher on the 100 Greatest Cardinals list might surprise some folks.
+Ryan Franklin‘s presence on the 100 Greatest Cardinals list might surprise some folks.
 After all, how many of the franchise’s 11 world titles can be traced back to a top-100 member being released?

 In 2009 and 2010 as the primary closer, Franklin converted 55 saves without the traditional closer’s repertoire.
 He was worth nearly 3 WAR in 2009 and 2010 and was the closer on the 2009 NL Central Championship club.

 It all fell apart on 2011, and his slow start contributed much to the team’s slow start that season.
 At age 38, he had maxed out his baseball career.
 The 2011 title washed away the bitter taste of Franklin’s season, and his prime, specifically 2009 with 38 saves and a 1.92 ERA, should be remembered and appreciated.